 The mental health benefits of gardens

 The mental health benefits of gardens and gardening are no secret.
 Gardens, no matter how big or small, give us all a space to get outside, exercise and focus on nurturing life.

 The benefits of gardening are so highly thought of that some GPs are even prescribing it to patients to help with depression.
 But you don’t need a prescription to head outside and enjoy the space that you have.
 Even just one plant pot on a small patio area gives you something to nurture and enjoy looking at, while larger gardens offer additional benefits such as space to exercise and relax outdoors.

 Gardening isn’t the only way to see a positive impact from your garden.
 Simply having plants to look at can be beneficial, helping you to enjoy what’s in front of you.
 Unfortunately, Brits can’t rely on being able to spend time in the garden all year round.
 With a bit of thought, however, you can make changes to your house to bring the outside in.

 Simple, practical changes include opening all of your curtains throughout the house whenever you’re inside and spending time in rooms that overlook the garden or other natural views.
 Houseplants are another low-cost way to bring the outside in and help you enjoy some of the other benefits of gardening, like taking responsibility for nurturing something.

-If you’re prepared to make larger changes to your home, it might be worth considering structural changes in the form of a new – or refurbished – conservatory or patio doors.
+If you’re prepared to make larger changes to your home, it might be worth considering structural changes in the form of new – or refurbished – patio doors or Nottingham made conservatory.
 Glass-panelled doors and conservatories bring the outside in, giving you a full view of your garden whatever the weather.